Aaron Galloway; PhD, Assistant Professor, OIMB (PI)

 Jessie is interested in studying marine trophic ecology through a chemistry lens, with a particular focus on gelatinous organisms.
 Jessie received B.S. degrees in geology and chemistry from the University of Wisconsin in 2010 and a M.S. degree in marine science from KAUST in Saudi Arabia in 2012, under Dr. Michael Berumen.
 After a stint in industry, Jessie has returned to marine science at OIMB, where she is co-advised by Dr. Kelly Sutherland and Dr. Galloway.

-Mike Thomas; MS Student, OIMB
+Kendall Smith; MS Student, OIMB

-Natalie Thompson; Undergraduate Sea Grant Intern, OIMB
+Natalie Thompson; Undergraduate Sea Grant Intern, REU student, OIMB